 Supporting the Victim/Survivor

-It is important to know how to respond if someone discloses a sexual assault to you.
-Deakin has a specialised team to support victims/survivors of sexual assault.
+It is important to know how to respond if someone discloses a sexual harm to you.
+Deakin has a specialised team to support victims/survivors of sexual harm.
 There are also legal obligations if the person is under 18 years of age.

 How you respond to student or staff member who discloses an assault is important.
-The best way to provide support to someone who has disclosed a sexual assault is to believe them.
-People rarely make up stories about sexual assault.
+The best way to provide support to someone who has disclosed sexual harm is to believe them.
+People rarely make up stories about sexual harm.

-After a sexual assault the victim/survivor needs to:
+After a sexual harm the victim/survivor needs to: